How to find a safe, secure and user-friendly wallet for storing and managing IOTA.

 In its simplest form, this safe environment takes the form of a screen, which lets you see what you’re transferring to where, and a physical button that needs to be pushed to initiate a transaction.
 This is to prevent someone from remotely stealing funds.

 The downside to this level of security is that it doesn’t come for free, and that the Ledger is so far only compatible with one IOTA software wallet – the IOTA Trinity wallet, which will also need to be downloaded if you want to use the Ledger for IOTA.

 GUI Light Wallet

 - Good option for beginners, fast and simple setup

-- Not the most user-friendly wallet around
+- Not the most user-friendly wallet going around

 This lightweight wallet is incorporated into IOTA’s graphical user interface (GUI) and allows fast access to your IOTA holdings.

 After downloading the wallet, you’ll be able to choose whether you want to run a full node or a light node – selecting a light node is recommended for beginners, as it allows you to use IOTA without the need to find and connect to neighbours via a static IP.

 The setup process is simple and straightforward, allowing you to connect to a public node.
 The GUI Light Wallet interface looks easy at first glance, and the wallet runs on Windows, Mac and Linux operating systems.
 Your private key also remains in your possession at all times.

 However, this wallet doesn’t have a great option for user-friendliness, while even the choice between a light and full node during the setup process may be confusing for cryptocurrency newcomers.